 - Into a plastic bag in my office whilst I was on a conference call.

 I thought one of the best responses I had was from a fellow ostomate on Twitter.
 Prior to his surgery, he had an incident of not having a toilet near by.

 “Mine, on duty, on a cordon… which got extended, and swabs taken of the subsequent ‘blood’ found.
 I then had to explain why my blood was found at the scene”

-For those of you that had stoma surgery to relieve IBD symptoms then you can find that both amusing & upsetting.
-You can also sympathise with that individual if like them you have had no option but to go to the toilet due to those symptoms.
+For those of you that had stoma surgery to relieve IBD symptoms, you can find that both amusing & upsetting.
+You can also sympathise with that individual, if like them, you have had no option but to go to the toilet due to those symptoms.

 I would like to say thank you to everyone that responded to the post.